avanwouwe/citadel-browser-agent/doc/configuration.md

 The bi-weekly frequency of some reports has been chosen so that in your SIEM you can select "last two weeks" and you will have exactly one event for every endpoint.
 Two weeks is long enough to (almost) still cover endpoints that are turned off during holidays, but short enough for the information to remain relevant.

 ## errors
-Citadel reports when certain security-sensitive errors are raised by the browser.
+Citadel reports when certain security-sensitive errors are raised by the browser (see [chrome://network-errors](chrome://network-errors) for a list of all browser errors).
 This can be for example a user ignoring a virus warning, or issues with certificates.
-You can override the event level of each error type, should the default levels not work out for your specific environment.
+You can override the default event level of each error type, should the default levels not work out for your specific environment.

 For example, you can lower the level of certificate issues to `DEBUG`, so that they are still logged locally but not shipped to the SIEM.
+Or you can manually configure an extreme logging level for an error that is not detected by default, such as `ERR_ACCESS_DENIED`:

 ```
     ...
     "errors": {